 Landlords can deduct 100% of the costs of repairs and maintenance, in the year when they occur.
 However you can’t deduct the cost of capital expenditures all at once – these must be depreciated over time.
 Spread over 27.5 years, to be precise.
 Read up on how rental property depreciation works for a more thorough explanation.

 Hire an accountant well versed in real estate investments and tax laws, to maximize your deductions and depreciation.
-Also, keep excellent records of all expenses.
+Also, keep excellent records of all repair and maintenance expenses.
 Save your receipts, invoices, and other paper trails of all repairs, maintenance, and CapEx so you can prove them to the IRS in the event of an audit.

 Every landlord should know how to categorize capital expenditures vs. repair work.
 The IRS won’t overlook blunders in your tax returns just because you are a new landlord.